caraya/feedback-review/kiss.md

 Both frameworks provided a 12-column grid that you could section in as many columns as you wanted.
 You had also to specify how many rows you wanted and each row could have a different number of columns.

 In this section we're only concerning ourselves with the layout.
-Both Bootstrap and Foundation provide Javascript libraries for basic site functionality like acordions and similar functionality that require more than Javascript to function properly.
+Both Bootstrap and Foundation provide Javascript libraries for basic site layout elements like acordions and similar that required Javascript to function properly.

 The first example uses the syntax provided by Foundation for Sites: